 In an emotive 2019 interview, Tony Dandrades and Jack Veneno conversed amicably about the wrestler’s life and career.
-The subject about his “winning” the NWA title inevitably came up.
+The subject of his “winning” the NWA title inevitably came up.

 "When I defeated him, I’ve never experienced a moment like that in my sport ever again," exclaims an overjoyed Jack Veneno when remembering being awarded the NWA World Heavyweight Championship, even with all the controversy surrounding it.

-When asked if he could be born again and become anything in life, he simply said he’d be a wrestler again.
+When asked if he could be born again and become anything, he simply said he’d be a wrestler again.
 He loves the sport and always defends it with all his strength.
 "If I’d be born again 20 times, I’d be a wrestler 20 times."

 Years after his career in wrestling ended, he’s surrounded by people that want to be around him when out and about.

 He talks about the pain in his shoulders and knees he lives with every day.
 He wakes up late at night with pain that brings tears to his eyes.
-For almost a decade, Jack Veneno has battled prostate cancer, but he is winning the fight so far.
+Jack Veneno has battled prostate cancer for almost a decade, but he is winning the fight so far.
 "The key is for the disease not to reach your bones," he cheerfully says.